 Soil, Sunlight and Water Recommendations for Caraway

-Like most herbs, caraway grows in ordinary soil as long as it is well-drained.
-The best pH for caraway soil is neutral, between 6.0 and 7.0.
+Like most herbs, caraway grows in ordinary soil as long as it is well-draining.
+The best pH for caraway soil is slightly acidic or neutral, between 6.0 and 7.0.
 Caraway grows best in full sun.
 You should plant it in a location with partial afternoon shade if your summers are particularly long and hot.

 Caraway isn't a demanding herb, but it does need water, especially in the first year when the plant is developing its long taproot.
-After seed planting, you should never allow the soil to dry out.
-However, this changes during the plant's second year, when caraway soil can dry out between waterings.
-During periods of drought, give the plants a good soak once a week.
+After seed sowing, you should never allow the soil to dry out.
+However, this changes during the plant's second year, when it's okay for caraway soil to dry slightly between waterings.
+During periods of drought, however, give the plants a good soak once a week.
 Be sure not to get the foliage wet as you water.
 You can do this by watering around the base of the plant or by using a soaker hose.
 Stop irrigation when the flowers begin to form to encourage seeds to mature rapidly.

 How to Winterize Caraway

-Caraway plants are both heat and cold tolerant and can survive winter temperatures down to 30 degrees Fahrenheit.
-They die back in winter after the first frost but regrow in the spring.
+Caraway plants are both heat and cold tolerant and the foliage can survive winter temperatures above freezing.
+The foliage dies back in winter after the first frost, but regrows in the spring.
 You can help the plant make it through cold winters by using a thick layer of straw mulch or organic mulch over the area.
-Some gardeners like to cut them back after the first growing season.
+Some gardeners like to cut plants back after the first growing season.

 How to Harvest Caraway